layumi/layumi.github.io/_pages/about.md

 <strong>More details can be found in my [[CV]]({{ site.url }}{{ site.baseurl }}/files/zhedong-resume.pdf). </strong>

-<mark>If you are a NUS Undergraduate / Master student who is interested in doing research/project with me, please contact me via email with your CV.
-My current email address is zdzheng AT nus.edu.sg .</mark>
+<li> <mark>If you are a NUS Undergraduate / Master student who is interested in doing research/project with me, please contact me via email with your CV.
+My current email address is zdzheng AT nus.edu.sg .
+We will have at least two mentors to guide you and gpu resource supports.</mark></li>

 <hr>